DazzleGuru/DazzleGuru/README.md

 # DazzleGuru Affiliate Marketing Platform

 Welcome to DazzleGuru, your premier destination for online courses and affiliate marketing.
 Our platform offers a range of educational courses designed to cater to various skill levels, from beginners to advanced professionals.
-Inspired by successful platforms like BizGurukul, LeadsGuru, and Millionaire Track, DazzleGuru provides a comprehensive suite of tools and resources to help you succeed.
+DazzleGuru provides a comprehensive suite of tools and resources to help you succeed.

 ## Table of Contents